torusbrane/Power_BI/README.md

-Over the next few weeks, we will be going through the example of a SQL Server, reading from that server, properly cleaning the data, using ETL to prepare it for data visualization, using Python as part of the ETL process, and using Power BI for the data visualization.
+Over the next few weeks, we will be going through the example of an SQL Server, reading from that server, properly cleaning the data, using ETL to prepare it for data visualization, using Python as part of the ETL process, and using Power BI for the data visualization.